 The balance of power in tennis would shift.
 How much of that was due to the adoption of my techniques by the old world, and how much is due to equipment changes is subject to debate.
 Technical advances in rackets and strings would mandate a technical change of course.
 Graphite and other materials made tennis rackets much more powerful.
 The new equipment required more control, which amateur players could not handle with conventional techniques.
 The way to control this new power was not understood, as illustrated by an initial plan from the industry to introduce stiffer rackets, tighter strings and heavier balls.
 On the contrary, balls are now slightly bigger and on the lighter side, meaning more air resistance and, as the noted 60% baseline to baseline researched figure indicates, more loss of speed.

-More discoveries are now at hand.
-Great players, freer than ever from the chains of conventional misconceptions, are instinctively experimenting with techniques that make tennis more of an art, a powerful but delicate art, emphasizing, within the speed of the game, ease, naturalness and simplicity of movement and operation.
-The next changes in tennis will not only be in the technical arena but also in the mental and spiritual realms.
+More technical discoveries are now at hand.
+Great players, freer than ever from the chains of conventional misconceptions, are instinctively experimenting with techniques that make tennis more of an art, a powerful but delicate art, emphasizing, within the speed of the game, ease, feel, naturalness and simplicity of movement and operation.
+The next changes in tennis will not only be in the technical arena but in the mental and spiritual realms as well.